LoganBloomberg/LoganBloomberg/README.md

 ## 🌟 About me

 - 🇨🇦 Living in Canada
-- 👩🏻‍💻 Now starting my career as a Full Stack Developer
+- 👩🏻‍💻 Now starting my career as a Full-Stack Developer

 ## 📚 My stack